What is Geneticks?

 Who is behind Geneticks?

-Geneticks was founded by Justin Wood, who was diagnosed with chronic Lyme disease in 2015.
+Geneticks was founded by Justin Wood, who was diagnosed with late disseminated Lyme disease in 2015.
 Justin has an extensive background in genetics, having graduated with biology degrees from Queen’s University (B.Sc.H) and the University of Calgary (M.Sc.) with specializations in genetics.

-Prior to contracting Lyme disease, Justin was an avid outdoorsman and athlete – playing varsity soccer at both schools while enjoying snowboarding and wakeboarding in the off-seasons, and partaking in all manners of outdoors activities.
-Given his experience navigating the lifestyle and treatment of chronic Lyme disease, Justin is looking to raise awareness, and minimize the spread of Lyme disease by providing a key component in the fight against Lyme in Canada – tick testing and research.
+Prior to contracting Lyme disease, Justin was an avid outdoorsman and athlete – playing varsity soccer at both schools and enjoying all manners of outdoors activities, from mountain biking to snowboarding in his spare time.
+Justin is a passionate advocate for Lyme disease awareness, and a dedicated professional committed to minimizing the spread of Lyme disease and other tick-borne diseases in Canada.